Stylized Adversarial Defense: Related Works

 However, \cite{madry2018towards,Zhang2019theoretically} deploy iterative attacks which are computationally expensive and less scalable to high-dimensional datasets.
 Further, adversarial training done using untargetted attacks whether computationally expensive \cite{madry2018towards,Zhang2019theoretically} or efficient \cite{shafahi2019adversarial,Wong2020Fast} results in only a limited robustness.
 To improve it, \cite{feature_scatter} proposed a faster attack that operates in logit space in an unsupervised way to maximize optimal transport distance.
 Combined with label smoothing, their method produced state-of-the art results on SVHN, CIFAR10 and CIFAR100.
 In this work, we propose a conceptually simple and efficient adversarial training process, exploiting a multi-task loss that helps us perform favorably well against previous state-of-the-art methods.

 \textbf{Augmentation based Adversarial Training:} Since traditional adversarial training results in a significant drop in clean accuracy, augmentation based methods have been proposed to overcome this limitation. \cite{lamb2019interpolated} increased clean accuracy of adversarially trained models by using augmentation methods \cite{zhang2017mixup,verma2018manifold}.
 Similarly, Zhang \etal \cite{zhang2020adversarial} also proposed to create adversaries using augmentation while updating the model on these adversaries using perturbed labels.
 However, these methods \cite{lamb2019interpolated,zhang2017mixup,zhang2020adversarial} generate adversaries by mixing a sample with another which may or may not come from the same class, therefore the inter-class margins might not be enforced during training.
 In comparison, we carefully craft adversaries by style transfer followed by max-margin adversarial training, that results in enhanced robustness.
+Similarly, Xie \etal \cite{xie2020adversarial} introduce auxiliary batchnorm to keep adversarial statistics separate from the natural images, and Shu \etal \cite{shu2020preparing} adversarially perturb the features using adverarial batchnorm.
+In contrast, our method trains single batchnorm to jointly model statistics of adversarial and natural images and is capable of handling larger distortions.
+Another approach \cite{li2020shape} proposes to create shape and texture cue conflict during training.
+Our method introduces such conflict by injecting content and style information of target samples during the adversarial attack.

 \textbf{Metric Learning Defenses:} More recently, some adversarial training efforts maximize the margin between clean and adversarial examples of different class samples.
 Mustafa \etal \cite{Mustafa_2019_ICCV} proposed a contrastive loss function to maximize the inter-class distances along the feature hierarchy of a deep network. \cite{ding2018max} dynamically selects the right perturbation budget for each data point to better enforce margin constraints during adversarial training.
 Triplet loss has also been explored to enforce margin constraints during training \cite{zhong2019adversarial,li2019improving,mao2019metric}.
 Similar to these approaches, our proposed method is model-agnostic and incorporates distance-based learning scheme.
 However, different from the previous works, we first transfer the style, content and boundary information from a target sample to the input and then maximize the distance between the target and the perturbed samples.
 In this manner, our triplet creation is automatic and does not need careful sample selection as in \cite{mao2019metric}.